FoxwellBertGHB2020/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Peforming analysis on Kickstarter campaign data to uncover trends
+Statistical analysis of Kickstarter campaign data to uncover trends